prospectjing/practicegit/practice.md

 then you can throw the file ----- cd <filename>. init the git  ---      git init

-you can use command look the hide file -----     ls -ah
+you can use command look the hide file -----     ls -ah this is my first study.